Neutron-neutral particle mixing and its observable consequences: Neutron-neutral particle mixing

-Fig. \ref{figratio5} and \ref{figratio6} shows the experimental constraints on the masses of the color triplet boson $m_{\phi}$, corresponding to the coupling constants $|\lambda_1 \lambda_2| \simeq 10^{-1}$, $10^{-2}$ respectively.
-As can be seen from Fig. \ref{figratio5} and \ref{figratio6}, comparing with the scenario where the coupling constant is $|\lambda_1\lambda_2| \simeq 10^{-1}$, the scenario with $|\lambda_1\lambda_2| \simeq 10^{-2}$ predicts a smaller mass of color triplet boson, i.e. a smaller new physics energy scale.
-Furthermore, the experimental constraints on the mass of color triplet boson varies gently respectively from $1$ to $8$ TeV ($|\lambda_1\lambda_2| \simeq 10^{-2}$) and from $5$ to $25$ TeV ($|\lambda_1\lambda_2| \simeq 10^{-1}$) throughout the entire range of the allowed $m_{\eta}$ values except in the vicinity of the neutron mass $m_n$.
-This illustrates that the bounds on the new physics energy scale are insensitive to $m_{\eta}$ unless $m_{\eta}$ lies within the vicinity of the neutron mass.
+Based on Eq. (\ref{pnnmag}), the constraints on the masses of the color multiplet boson $m_{\phi}$ can be estimated.
+As discussed earlier, we choose some typical values for the product of the coupling constants.
+Fig. \ref{figratio5} and \ref{figratio6} show the constraints imposed by the experimental searches for the $n$-$\bar{n}$ oscillation on the masses of the color multiplet boson $m_{\phi}$, corresponding to the coupling constants $|\lambda_{11}\mu_{11}| \simeq 10^{-1}$, $10^{-2}$ respectively.
+As can be seen from Fig. \ref{figratio5} and \ref{figratio6}, comparing with the scenario where the coupling constant is $|\lambda_{11}\mu_{11}| \simeq 10^{-1}$, the scenario with $|\lambda_{11}\mu_{11}| \simeq 10^{-2}$ predicts a smaller mass of color multiplet boson, i.e. a smaller new physics energy scale.
+Furthermore, the constraints on the mass of color multiplet boson varies gently from $1$ to $8$ TeV ($|\lambda_{11}\mu_{11}| \simeq 10^{-2}$) and from $5$ to $25$ TeV ($|\lambda_{11}\mu_{11}| \simeq 10^{-1}$) throughout the entire range of the allowed $m_{\eta}$ values except in the vicinity of the neutron mass $m_n$.
+This illustrates that the bounds on the new physics energy scale are in general insensitive to $m_{\eta}$ unless $m_{\eta}$ lies within the vicinity of the neutron mass.
+In the vicinity of the neutron mass $m_n$, the derived bounds on the color multiplet bosons can increase rapidly with respect to the mass of $\eta$. if we choose smaller coupling constants which also satisfies some more restrictive FCNC constraints, we would obtain less competitive bounds on the mass of the color multiplet bosons, i.e. the bounds are even smaller than the ones imposed by the LHC experiments.
+In this case, we could adjust the mass of $\eta$ so that the derived bounds on the mass of the color multiplet bosons are consistent with the limits imposed by the direct searches at the LHC.
+This means that the mass of $\eta$ cannot be too far away from the neutron mass.
+To summarize, in order to satisfy all the constraints the mass of $\eta$ cannot be randomly chosen and we need to consider a balance between these constraints.